TABLE OF CONTENTS

 Here are a few ways you can protect your property title:

-• Invest in title insurance: Title insurance is the easiest way to protect against title defects or liens that didn’t show up during the title search as part of the mortgage underwriting process.
+• Invest in title insurance: Title insurance is the easiest way to protect against real estate title defects or liens that didn’t show up during the title search as part of the mortgage underwriting process.
 With a one-time fee, you can purchase this insurance as part of your closing costs when purchasing a home to protect yourself from future claims.

 • Perform regular title searches: Periodically performing title searches can uncover issues like liens or easements that might have been placed against your property.